Harley-Davidson Package Truck History

 Package Truck vs. Servi-Car

-The Package Truck also helps explain the later Harley-Davidson Servi-Car.
 The Package Truck proved there was a market for small Harley commercial vehicles.
-The Servi-Car took that idea in a different direction by using a dedicated three-wheel rear cargo layout rather than a side-mounted parcel body.
-Transitional ideas such as the Cycle Tow also showed continuing demand for compact Harley-based utility machines.
+The later Servi-Car took that idea in a different direction with a dedicated rear cargo layout, while the Cycle Tow represented another attempt to create a compact Harley-based utility machine.

 Restoration and Collector Notes